bazaarvoice/emodb/markdowns/SecurityManagement.md

 Security Management
 ===================

-This document describes the APIs for managing API keys in EmoDB.
-Unless you are either an EmoDB team member or running EmoDB locally on your laptop the document you are likely looking for is [this one] (Security.md).

 Prerequisites
 -------------

+If you are running Emo locally, using the provided binaries, the default admin API key is `local_admin`.

 Before EmoDB can manage API keys it needs to be configured with a pair of reserved API keys: